Anne Revere: Career

 Revere gained early acting experience in regional and stock theater troupes.
 She made her Broadway debut in 1931 in The Great Barrington.
 Three years later, she went to Hollywood to reprise her stage role in the film adaptation of Double Door.
 She returned to Broadway to create the role of Martha Dobie in the original 1934 production of The Children's Hour, and in later years, she appeared on the New York stage in As You Like It, The Three Sisters, and Toys in the Attic, for which she won the 1960 Tony Award for Best Performance by a Featured Actress in a Play.

 Revere worked steadily as a character actress in films, appearing in nearly three dozen between 1934 and 1951.
 She was frequently cast in the role of a matriarch and played mother to Elizabeth Taylor, Jennifer Jones, Gregory Peck, John Garfield, and Montgomery Clift.
 She was nominated for the Academy Award for Best Supporting Actress three times and won for her performance in National Velvet.
 Additional screen credits included The Song of Bernadette, Gentleman's Agreement, The Keys of the Kingdom, Body and Soul, and A Place in the Sun.

 In 1951, Revere resigned from the board of the Screen Actors Guild.
 At the time, she was an active member of the American Communist Party.
 She later pleaded the Fifth Amendment and refused to testify before the House Un-American Activities Committee.
 A Place in the Sun was her last film role for two decades.
 She returned to the screen in Tell Me That You Love Me, Junie Moon.

 In 1962, television director Joseph Hardy fought for Revere to appear in the popular soap opera A Time for Us.
 ABC finally agreed to cast Revere in the role and after that Revere appeared frequently in television soap operas like A Flame in the Wind, The Edge of Night, Search for Tomorrow, and Ryan's Hope.

 Revere and her husband, theatre director Samuel Rosen, moved to New York and opened an acting school, and she continued to work in summer stock and regional theater productions and on television.

 Personal life

 Revere married Rosen on April 11, 1935, and they remained wed until his death in 1984.
-Revere supported Progressive Party candidate Henry A. Wallace's campaign in 1948 and Adlai Stevenson in 1952.
+Revere supported Progressive Party candidate Henry A. Wallace's campaign in 1948.